lorilorimori/spiral-knights-worldbuilding/README.md

 # Worldbuilding of Spiral Knights

-This repository contains the sources of a study of Spiral Knights fictional setting, lore, mythology, and its worldbuilding -- [`src/lib/burning_stars.mdx`](./src/lib/burning_stars.md), -- and its additional materials.
+This repository contains the sources of a study of Spiral Knights fictional setting, its lore, mythology, and worldbuilding ([`src/lib/burning_stars.mdx`](./src/lib/burning_stars.md)).

-The document is built for multiple targets: `.pdf` or a webpage:
+The document can be built for multiple mediums: `.pdf` or a webpage.

 Build requirements: